 And so, they went back to the archives and looked at the ship’s cargo manifest.
 Every single piece of gold and silver was recorded in this document, along with their exact weight and serial number.
 By comparing the engravings on the silver bars to the document, they confirmed that the treasure trail they were following really was from the Atocha.

 With this influx of cash, the crew set out to find more treasure, armed with new sonar detecting technology.
-But just as they were starting to gain traction, the state of Florida began claiming ownership of all the treasure being found – and so Mel started fighting back.
+But just as they were starting to gain traction, the state of Florida began claiming ownership of all the treasure being found.

 In the meantime, the crew continued finding more and more objects on the line, a major find being 9 bronze cannons with Atocha markings engraved into their barrels.